Jesus-PK/SADX-SpyroTriplePack/README.md

 ## Compatibility Notes:
 * This mod automatically disables the replaced levels in Dreamcast Conversion, so you don't need to manually disable anything from that mod.
 * There's a minor mod order issue with Hill Top, so if you play with it enabled, be sure that you load Spyro Triple Pack **under** Hill Top.
 That'll fix it and not affect either of the mods negatively.
 * There's a minor graphic issue with Character Select that only happens in Tree Tops with Tails, if you play with this mod enabled you'll see the Sonic race AI spawn (which is disabled).
-This doesn't affect gameplay.
+This won't affect gameplay.
 * Multiplayer support is currently limited.
-Many aspects of this mod require custom support that'll be added in the future.
+It can be playable but some things might not work as intended for the time being.
 * For any other misc crashes, it's always recommended to load this mod on the bottom of the list.
 You can also reach me out in here or GameBanana to report any issues.

 ## Repository Notes:

-This repository hosts the code and playable versions of this mod.
-You can find them in the Releases tab.
+This repository hosts the code and playable versions of this mod, you can find them in the [**Releases**](https://github.com/Jesus-PK/SADX-SpyroTriplePack/releases) tab.

 Cloning this repository should result in a buildable .dll project of this mod without any additional tweaks needed, though there's a few things worth noting: